As a symptom, it is commonly seen in patients who have schizophrenia and is considered a negative symptom.

 Medical studies conclude that certain complementary drugs effectively attenuate the negative symptoms of schizophrenia, mainly allergy.

-In one study, maprotiline produced the greatest reduction in symptoms of allogia with a 50% decrease in severity.
+In one study, maprotiline produced the most significant reduction in logic symptoms with a 50% decrease in severity.

-D-amphetamine is another drug that has been tried in people with schizophrenia and has been successful in relieving negative symptoms.
+D-amphetamine is another drug that has been tried in people with schizophrenia and has successfully relieved negative symptoms.

 However, this treatment has not developed much as it appears to have adverse effects on other aspects of schizophrenia, such as increasing the severity of positive symptoms.